Short-length SSVEP data extension by a novel generative adversarial networks based framework: Discussion

-Extensive studies have proved the significance of filter bank technologies in enhancing the recognition performance of SSVEPs \cite{chen2015FBCCA, dang2021MHLCNN, chen2022SSVEPformer, ding2021FBtCNN, yao2022FBEEGNet, bassi2022FBDNN}.
-The filter bank technology is based on the premise that the brain-generated SSVEP signal has a distinctive peak at the harmonic or subharmonic frequency of the flash stimulus.
 Generally, the amplitude of the fundamental frequency peak in the SSVEP signal is higher than that of the harmonic and subharmonic peaks \cite{zhang2022ARBCI}.
-For the information fusion process of different frequency bands of filter bank technology, the frequency band where the fundamental wave is located has a higher weight, while the frequency band where the harmonic wave is located has a lower weight.
 However, based on the particularity that the harmonic component or subharmonic component of SSVEP signal is not obvious, we speculate that this feature would bring great trouble to GAN in the process of learning to generate SSVEP data.
 Deep neural networks may tend to preferentially capture the fundamental frequency information with dominated characteristics, while ignoring the harmonic and subharmonic information with less obvious characteristics.
-To verify this hypothesis, we made a comparison of time and frequency domain representation between real SSVEP data and generated SSVEP data.
-The TEGAN was trained by 20\% SSVEP data, and two frequencies (6.67 Hz and 12.0 Hz) were chosen for evaluation.
-As shown in Fig. 8, we could observe that the amplitude and trend of the original SSVEP signal and the generated SSVEP signal at the two frequencies differ sufficiently in the time domain.
-In addition, both the original signal and the generated signal have significant peaks on the fundamental frequency in the frequency domain characterization, while the identifiable harmonic components contained in the original signal are hard to reproduce in the generated signal.
+This is evident from the previous study \cite{aznan2019SSVEPGAN} that the SSVEP data generated by GAN are weaker than the original data in terms of the associated harmonics.
+To further verify this hypothesis in our study, we made a comparison of time and frequency domain representation between real SSVEP data and generated SSVEP data.
+To better visualize spectrum information, two SSVEP frequencies (6.67 Hz and 12.00 Hz) on Direction SSVEP Dataset were chosen for evaluation.
+Original signal at 2.0 s and augmented signal at 2.0 s (generated by 1.0 s original signal) were compared in our study, and the TEGAN was trained with the small-scale training dataset of the intra-subject experiments.
+All training trials at a single frequency are averaged and conduct Z-Score standardization for final visualization.
+As shown in Fig.~\ref{fig9}, we could observe that the original SSVEP signal and the generated SSVEP signal present high correlation both in the time domain and frequency domain (6.67 Hz: $\rho_t$=0.64, $\rho_f$=0.80; 12.0 Hz: $\rho_t$=0.64, $\rho_f$=0.86).
+However, both the original signal and the generated signal have significant peaks on the fundamental frequency in the frequency domain representation, while the identifiable harmonic components contained in the original signal are hard to reproduce in the generated signal, especially for those high-frequency harmonics.
+For example, the generated signal at 6.67 Hz has striking peaks on harmonics below 20 Hz, but there are no peaks at harmonic frequencies above 20 Hz and several unexpected peaks are emerged.
+This enlightens us that, in addition to ensuring that GAN pays attention to the fundamental frequency information, we can also improve the quality of the generated signal by emphasizing the harmonic response information in the generation process.